beynar/svelte-rpc/README.md

 ## Caveats

+- Use only POST request.
-- Only POST request and FormData (don't worry, you still use plain javascript object, svelte-rpc will handle the conversion under the hood)
+- Use FormData to send request from the client (don't worry, you still use plain javascript object, svelte-rpc will handle the conversion under the hood).
+But if the procedure receive a json object, it will handle it as is whatsoever.
 - No subscriptions
-- Only works with [Valibot](https://github.com/fabian-hiller/valibot) to handle schema validation (for now ?)
+- Only works with [Valibot](https://github.com/fabian-hiller/valibot) and [Zod](https://github.com/colinhacks/zod).

 ## Install